willmino/Pyber_Analysis/README.md

 `average_fare_per_driver = fares_per_city_type/drivers_per_city_type`.

 We then took each of the series we generated and converted them to a dataframe using a general format.
 The dataframe conversion for the `average_fare_per_driver` series was performed by the code: `fare_per_driver_df = average_fare_per_driver.to_frame()`.
 Our first key figure, Deliverable #1, was a summary table to include all of the statistics we generated.
+These two figures were paramount in helping us carry out our analysis to observe the discepancies in ride-sharing data among varying types of cities.
+We would soon begin to see how the economic environment and geographic qualities of the differing city types could influence these figures.
 ### Deliverable #1
 To make this first deliverable, we first set the summary dataframe equal to the first column: `pyber_summary_df = riders_df`.
 We then created a list of all the subsequent columns to add to the summary dataframe.
 `dfs = [drivers_df, fares_df, fare_per_ride_df, fare_per_driver_df]`